 What constitutes an act of infidelity is determined by the relationship’s exclusivity expectations.
 Exclusivity expectations are commonly assumed in marital relationships, but they are not always met.
-When they are not met, research has found that specific psychological damage can occur, including feelings of rage and betrayal, a loss of sexual and personal confidence, and damage to one’s self-image.
+When they aren’t met, research has shown that people can feel angry and betrayed, lose their sexual and personal confidence, and have problems with their self-image.

 What is infidelity?

 Infidelity is best defined as any action that violates an implicit or explicit agreement between two people, causing a relationship to suffer.
 What begins as a friendship or compassionate connection develops into an intimate relationship over time.